 Higher education websites are notoriously complex, particularly those representing major universities.
 With audiences that range from high school students to octogenarian alumni around the world, the digital footprint of a university is never as simple as a single website managed by a single team.
 It can encompass literally hundreds of websites with different audiences, styles, platforms, and owners.
 A design system, which takes a comprehensive and systematic approach to reusable components and practices across multiple sites, is an ideal solution.
 Sparkbox recently had the opportunity to work with the Office of Online Learning at the University of Georgia on a design system that we expect to be adopted throughout the university community.

-Nancy Byron is Marketing and Communications Senior Manager at the Office of Online Learning.
+Nancy Byron is the former Marketing and Communications Senior Manager at the Office of Online Learning—she has since moved into a new role at Georgia State University.
 We spoke with Nancy about how she went about building support for the design system internally.

 Sparkbox: Nancy, can you share a little bit about the genesis of this project?